The quiet death of academic tenure

 Tenure isn’t solely a tool that protects controversial, outspoken faculty.
 It also protects faculty who conduct research that may lead them down risky paths, allowing them to pursue their research to its limits and previously unknown conclusions.
 It protects faculty whose work runs counter to the interests of the people in power.
 And it protects faculty who explore new pedagogical methods in the classroom as they attempt to innovate and push higher education in new directions.

-Courts agree, having repeatedly helped defend against attacks on tenure.
+Courts have repeatedly defended tenured professors fired for their speech.
 For example, Linfield University forked over more than $1 million after tenured professor Daniel Pollack-Pelzner sued the school for firing him because he raised concerns about its president and board of trustees.
-Similarly, former professor James Bowley is suing his institution for firing him after he sent an email to three students in his Abortion and Religions course, on the day after President Trump defeated Kamala Harris, canceling class.
+Similarly, former professor James Bowley is suing Millsaps College for firing him after he sent an email to three students in his Abortion and Religions course, on the day after President Trump defeated Kamala Harris, canceling class.
 “Need time,” he explained, “to mourn and process this racist fascist country.”

 In 2024, the private Pennsylvania religious liberal arts school Muhlenberg College fired tenured professor Maura Finkelstein, purportedly for writing on Instagram, “Do not cower to Zionists.
 Shame them.
 Do not welcome them in your spaces.
 Do not make them feel comfortable.
 Why should those genocide-loving fascists be treated any different than any other flat-out racist.
 Don’t normalize Zionism.
 Don’t normalize Zionists taking up space.”